jmettraux/jmettraux.github.com/_posts/2012-12-20-ruote-and-the-await-attribute.md

 There are 3 kind of events "await" can listen to: participant (on apply and on reply), tag (on entering and on leaving) and errors.

-The problem with this definition is that it never exits, the two await expressions behave like little daemons, that's how "await" (and "listen") are supposed to work, when they have a block they become daemons.
+The problem with this definition is that it never exits, the two await expressions behave like little daemons, that's how "await" (and "listen") are supposed to work, when they have a block they become daemons, sitting, listening and spinning a new process branch for _each_ event that matches.

 <div class="half-code">
 {% highlight ruby linenos %}